 The Best Hurricane Preparedness Supplies and Strategies

 Hurricanes have terrifying power, and because of their sheer scope and unpredictability, each one presents variables that are totally out of your control.
 How destructive will it be?
+Will you have to evacuate?
 Will it shift direction and come right at you?
-Will you have to evacuate?
-If so, how has the COVID-19 pandemic affected the way shelters are organized, and what should you expect when you arrive at one?
+And if you have to evacuate in 2020, how will the COVID-19 pandemic affect preparations—how will shelters be organized safely, and what should you expect when you arrive at one?
 As unsettling as these questions are, there’s a lot you can do to get ready for one of these megastorms, from staying informed to making sure you have the right gear and completing a few relatively simple home improvements.

-The 2020 Atlantic hurricane season produced the most storms on record, with 30 named storms, 13 of which became hurricanes, according to the National Oceanic and Atmospheric Administration.
-This was the fifth consecutive year with an above-normal hurricane season, and Hurricane Laura alone caused $19 billion in damages.
-And hurricanes aren’t the only seasonal danger: “A slow-moving tropical storm can produce 10 or 15 inches of rain over a big area and produce a lot of inland flooding,” said Gerry Bell, PhD, lead hurricane season forecaster with NOAA’s Climate Prediction Center, in a conference call (MP3) with reporters.
+The Atlantic hurricane season runs from June 1 to November 30, with the most activity happening between August and October.
+For 2020, the National Oceanic and Atmospheric Administration has predicted an “above normal” season with the potential for 13 to 19 named storms, six to 10 of which could become hurricanes, and all of which can cause significant problems.
+“A slow-moving tropical storm can produce 10 or 15 inches of rain over a big area and produce a lot of inland flooding,” said Gerry Bell, PhD, lead hurricane season forecaster with NOAA’s Climate Prediction Center, in a conference call (MP3) with reporters.

 Join the Club